 In our laboratory, we have been working on methods to enhance gene editing by CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats), a primordial immune system found in many forms of bacteria that can cut DNA in a site-specific manner using small guide RNAs (sgRNAs).
 Although many research groups are actively pursuing genetic approaches to enhancing CRISPR-based gene editing, these approaches are not very efficient and require knocking-out important genes in DNA repair; an approach that is less than ideal in terms of safety for patients undergoing gene therapy using CRISPR.
 Therefore, we have focused on the discovery of small molecules that could transiently (and reversibly) modulate DNA repair to enhance gene editing.
 Towards this goal, we developed a small molecule screen based on the insertion of the bright EGFP variant gene Clover into the lamin A/C locus (LMNA) by CRISPR-mediated HDR (Pinder et al., 2015) and this system was used in collaboration with the group of Dr. Daniel Durocher to identify the molecular basis for the inhibition of HR in non-dividing cells, an advance that could open the way to gene therapy of diseases such as muscular dystrophies that affect non-dividing muscle cells (Orthwein et al., 2015).

-This work received considerable media attention, see:
+Our CRISPR/Cas9 studies have received considerable media attention, see: